-With an increasing number of companies outsourcing claim handling to third-party administrators (TPAs), and with the market for TPA services becoming more and more competitive, it may be time to consider the role of actuaries in helping TPAs provide quality service, deliver promised outcomes, and afford a sustained competitive advantage.
+With an increasing number of companies outsourcing claim handling to third-party administrators (TPAs), and with the market for TPA services becoming more and more competitive, actuaries can play a crucial role in helping TPAs provide quality service, deliver promised outcomes, and afford a sustained competitive advantage.

 Actuaries offer a number of skills that can be critical to the success of the TPA business.

-Not only the TPA, but also the clients, brokers, and carriers with whom a TPA works will benefit from the contributions that actuaries can provide.
+Not just TPA, but their clients, brokers, and carriers can benefit from the contributions our actuarial services provide.

 Because a self-funded plan is a mini-insurer, it is not at all surprising that actuaries are directly or indirectly involved in such plans in these ways: